-- We will appropriately monitor internet use on all school owned or provided internet enabled devices. - All users will be informed that use of our systems can be monitored and that all monitoring will be in line with data protection, human rights and privacy legislation. - If a concern is identified via our monitoring approaches: - Where the concern relates to students, it will be reported to the DSL and will be recorded and responded to in line with relevant policies, such as child protection, acceptable use, and behaviour. - Where the concern relates to staff, it will be reported to the headteacher (or chair of governors if the concern relates to the headteacher), in line with our staff behavior and allegations policy.
+- We will appropriately monitor internet use on all school owned or provided internet enabled devices. - All users will be informed that use of our systems can be monitored and that all monitoring will be in line with data protection, human rights and privacy legislation. - If a concern is identified via our monitoring approaches: - Where the concern relates to students, it will be reported to the DSL and will be recorded and responded to in line with relevant policies, such as Safeguarding, IT Terms of Use and Behaviour. - Where the concern relates to staff, it will be reported to the Head (or Chair of Governors if the concern relates to the Head), in line with our Staff Code of Conduct and Safeguarding Policy.